freezpmark/freezpmark/README.md

 Proactive in embracing new challenges and stepping out of comfort zone.

 - 🎓 Bc. degree at Slovak University of Technology, FIIT (focus on SW & AI)
-- 🌱 Currently engaged in the study of LLM's, aiming to harness their potential in developing AI-powered applications, especially in education domain
+- 🌱 Currently engaged in the study of LLMs, aiming to harness their potential in developing AI-powered applications
 - 🔭 Looking for job opportunities in Seoul

 ## 📊 Stats: